 When I turned 25 I booked my first smear straight away.
 My results came back in around five days which was quite alarming and the letter read that I would need to make an urgent hospital referral due to an abnormal result.
-I went for a colposcopy examination shortly after and was diagnosed with CIN3 (pre-cancerous cells of the cervix at a high grade level, also known as severe dyskaryosis).
-Whilst I was having the colposcopy examination I was originally advised that treatment could be performed there and then under a local anaesthetic, however after a more thorough observation, the pre-cancerous cells covered a large area of my cervix and it was decided it would be better and more comfortable for me to receive the LLETZ treatment under general anaesthetic.
-I under went treatment at the hospital two weeks later.
+I went for a colposcopy examination shortly after and was diagnosed with CIN3 (high grade cell changes, also known as severe dyskaryosis).
+Whilst I was having the colposcopy examination I was originally advised that treatment could be performed there and then under a local anaesthetic, however after a more thorough observation, the abnormal cells covered a large area of my cervix and it was decided it would be better and more comfortable for me to receive the LLETZ treatment under general anaesthetic.
+I underwent treatment at the hospital two weeks later.

 I was advised not to partake in any strenous exercise for around six weeks and to avoid any heavy lifting and sexual intercourse whilst I was healing.
 I was fortunate that the bleeding and discharge was fairly minimal, however it did last for 6 weeks.
 The discomfort was similar to period cramps and only lasted a day or two and was manageable with normal pain killers.

 I received the treatment on a Friday, which meant I had the weekend to recover, however by the Monday I felt I still needed a couple of days to feel better and was able to be signed off until the Wednesday.
 I had spoken to my boss in advance of the procedure in case I needed time off, and I would highly recommend speaking to your boss/colleagues so you don't have the worry of doing it over the phone afterwards if needs be.